TobiahRex/reactBoilerplate/README.md

   * Focuses on outsourcing API calls with _apisauce_.
   * Uses _redux-sagas_ to call customized api methods.
   * Uses _redux-logger_ to allow for informative workflow from the devtools console.
-  * Uses _redux dev tools extension_ to allow for a macro perspective picture of your current store's state.
+  * Uses _redux-devtools-extension_ to allow for a macro perspective picture of your current store's state.
   * Airbnb Style Guide implemented.

 #### Setup: